Is Buy To Let Investing Dead?

 Buy to let landlords are facing a lot more challenges than in previous years.

-Read on to see if this once traditional property investment really is dead.
+Read on to see if this once traditional property investment strategy really is dead.

 In April 2016, the first major change to the buy to let market was the introduction of the 3% Stamp Duty Land Tax.